junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — Mr. Cuellar moved to suspend the rules and pass the bill, as amended.
 - 2009-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972). (text: CR H14887-14888)
 - 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972).(text: CR H14887-14888)
+- 2009-12-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.